 Games-R-Us will no tolerate any player walking their tab at any location.
-Any player found intentionally walking their tab will receive one verbal warning, second offense 30-day suspension from all Games-R-Us locations.
+Any player found intentionally walking their tab will automatically banned from all Games-R-Us locations.

 The sole purpose of all Games-R-Us events is to provide our players with a pleasant, fun, friendly & professional tournament at each of our locations.
 Players are expected to adhere to Games-R-Us policies at all times.
 We will not tolerate any player being disrespectful to our Tournament Directors, other players (on or off the table) or to our locations staff members.

 Disclaimer: Games-R-Us will make every attempt to maintain a fun, friendly & pleasant environment for our players.
 We will not be held accountable for the conduct of any player who does not adhere to all of Games-R-Us policies.
 We may deny any player from participating at any Games-R-Us event that violates our policies.
 All events hosted by Games-R-Us are free participation, no purchase necessary.
 Games-R-Us adheres to all TABC and state laws.

 Copyright © 2007 – 2023 Games-R-Us All Rights Reserved